From veering triangulations to link spaces and back again: Laminations

+For the subcases shown in Figures~\ref{Fig:BigonMoveT} and~\ref{Fig:BigonMoveVertical} we push $\delta$ across $\epsilon$; this does not increase the number of minima and reduces the length.
+After applying all moves of the above types, we either have no minima in $\gamma_k$ (and are done) or the only subarcs $\delta$ are of the type shown in \reffig{BigonMoveMax} (and thus $\gamma_k$ has no verticals).
+In particular, since $\epsilon$ ends at an X-junction, the separating maximum does not separate the end of $\epsilon$ from the cusp vertices of its sector.
+(Because we are not in the case where $\epsilon$ ends in a T-junction.)

+All remaining cases lead to contradiction, as follows.
+Pick one minimum and consider its two subarcs (heading in opposite directions), $\delta$ and $\delta'$.
+First, assume that $\delta$ and $\delta'$ do not end in the same maximum.
+In this case, we repeatedly applying the bigon move shown in \reffig{BigonMoveMax} while keeping $\gamma_k$ fixed outside of a neighbourhood of $\delta \cup \delta'$.
+This either reduces the length or reduces the number of minima.
+Finally, suppose that $\delta$ and $\delta'$ end in the same maximum.
+In this case, by repeatedly applying the bigon move shown in \reffig{BigonMoveMax}, we either reduce the length, or find an infinite or periodic strip of quadrilaterals.
+This gives a contradiction, again as in \refcor{BranchLinesToggle}. \end{proof}

 Recall that $\sigma$ is not closed.
 If $\sigma$ is not a plane, annulus, or M\"obius band then we may choose a multicurve $\gamma$ which cuts out of $\sigma$ a compact subsurface $\sigma'$ of negative Euler characteristic.
-Applying the claim immediately above, we may assume that $\gamma$ has no minima.
-Thus each component of $\sigma'$ is a union of \emph{cusped bigons}, \emph{boundary trigons}, and \emph{rectangles} (see~\cite{SchleimerSegerman19}).
+Applying the claim immediately above, we may assume that $\gamma$ has no minima and thus no maxima.
+Thus $\gamma$ is a union of diagonals and verticals.
+Consider a component $s'$ of $\sigma' - \sigma^{(1)}$, with $s'$ contained in the sector $s$.
+Thus $s'$ is a component of $s - \gamma$.
+Consulting \reffig{SectorArcsBigon}, we deduce that $s'$ is either \begin{itemize} \item a \emph{cusped bigon} (all of $s$), \item a \emph{boundary trigon} (contains a cusp vertex), or \item a \emph{rectangle} (contains no cusp vertices). \end{itemize} See~\cite[Table~1]{SchleimerSegerman20}.
 Thus $\sigma'$ has Euler characteristic zero.
 This is a contradiction.
 This proves \refthm{Laminations}\refitm{Types}.